Val Verde County DWI Court Process

 First Offense

-- Other Requirements: Mandatory alcohol education program, possible community service, and a surcharge of $3,000 over three years to maintain your driver's license.
-An Ignition Interlock Device (IID) may be required, especially if your BAC was 0.15 or higher.
+- Other Requirements: In addition to jail time, fines, and license suspension, you may be required to complete a mandatory alcohol education program.
+You might also be ordered to perform community service.
+Furthermore, to maintain your driver's license, you may face a surcharge of $3,000 over three years.
+An Ignition Interlock Device (IID) may be required, especially if your Blood Alcohol Concentration (BAC) was 0.15 or higher.

 Second Offense